zzzeek/sqla_tutorial/presentation/index.rst

 SQLAlchemy Goals
 =================================

-* Provide helpers, tools and components to assist and automate database development at every level
+* Provide helpers, tools and components to assist with and automate database application development at every level
 * Provide a consistent and fully featured facade over the Python DBAPI
 * Provide an industrial strength, but optional, object relational mapper (ORM)
 * Act as the foundation for any number of third party or in-house tools